tamnguyenbbt/Okapi/HowToUseCodeGen.md

-# How To Use CodeGen To Create Page object Model Class File
+# How To Use CodeGen To Create Page Object Model (POM) Class File

 ## Sample Usage
 ````